brightspot/react-examples/images/README.md

 An `ImageGraphQLEndpoint` makes it possible to query for Images or a single Image.
 You can view all of the GraphQL data using the GraphQL Explorer (**Developer** &rarr; **GraphQL Explorer**, then select the **Images GraphQL** endpoint.)

-This front-end application a Next Image component for rendering images, which uses a picture HTML tag.
+This example uses a picture HTML element to ensure that the correct image size is used for various screen sizes.
+This has a large impact on website performance.

 ## Try it yourself
 The following is a suggestion for learning more about images with Brightspot:
 1. Try customizing images in the CMS (change the filter method, add a crop, etc.) and then check your front-end application.
 Those changes will appear immediately.
-(TODO: this will be functional after fixes are made in Brightspot).
+(TODO: the server-side rendered images will show changes after fixes are made in Brightspot).

+2. View the network tab and refresh your browser.
+Notice how the image file size retrieved changes based on the screen size.

+3. If you are using the Google Chrome browser, try running a [Lighthouse performance test](https://developer.chrome.com/docs/lighthouse/overview/) to verify the page performance (since this is a development environment you run the Lighthouse evaluation for desktop and not mobile.
+The mobile score will be significantly lower because other optimizations done in a production environment are not in place. )
 ## Troubleshooting
 Refer to the [Common Issues](/README.md) section in the respository README for assistance.